lainio/err2/README.md

 1. Use `err2.handle` functions different calling schemes to achieve needed behaviour.
-For example, without no extra arguments `err2.Handle` automatically annotates your errors by building annotations string from the function's current name: `doSomething → "do something"`.
+For example, without no extra arguments `err2.Handle` automatically annotates your errors by building annotations string from the function's current name: `doSomething → "do something:"`.
 Default is decamel and add spaces.
 See `err2.SetFormatter` for more information.
 1. Every function which uses err2 for error-checking should have at least one error handler.
 The current function panics if there are no error handlers and